 Increasingly, black & matte consumers pay attention to the chemical components and additives (paraben type) present in their beauty products and thus favor organic products; but they are not as attentive to their expiry date.

 Beauty products also have an expiry date, but very often, users tend to forget it while the risks are present: allergies, pimples, bacterial infections...
 In addition, beauty care products must be stored in a healthy environment.
 Leaving a lipstick or pencil without a cap in your makeup bag causes bacteria to form on these products.
 In addition, contact with light makes them lose efficiency.
 Even if the financial aspect is often a hindrance (buying an overpriced cream), you have to resign yourself to throwing away the product when it is expired.

-1. Wash and dry your hands before using any product and avoid putting your fingers directly into it (e.g., a jar of cream) by using a clean brush or cotton swab.
+1. Wash and wipe your hands before using a product, avoiding putting your fingers directly in a jar of cream, for example, and use a brush or a clean cotton swab instead.
 If you use a brush, remember to wash it regularly.

-2. Close the container as soon as you are finished using it.
+2. Close the container immediately after using it.

-3. Store your products away from heat and light and never keep your make-up in the bathroom (bacteria grow more easily in damp environments).
+3. Store products away from heat and light and do not keep your makeup in the bathroom (this is a damp room where bacteria will grow more easily).

-4. After an eye infection or fever blister, throw away any products you've used.
+4. After an eye infection or cold sore, discard the products you have used.